-We are seeking a dedicated Aboriginal Quitline Counsellor who wants to use their counselling skills and experience to support Aboriginal and Torres Strait Islander people to stop smoking.
-This position will be based in WA and will work from home using a sophisticated telehealth platform.
+We are seeking a dedicated professional who wants to use their counselling skills and experience to support people to stop smoking.
+This position will be based in SA and will work from home using a sophisticated telehealth platform.

 Reporting to the Quitline Manager (based in Victoria), your role will be to:

-- Provide specialist telephone information, advice and individualised counselling to assist Aboriginal and Torres Strait Islander (and non-Aboriginal) smokers who want to quit smoking
+- Provide specialist telephone information, advice and tailored counselling to assist smokers who want to quit

-- Respond to incoming calls and online messages, which may be in sensitive in nature
+- Respond to incoming calls and online messages, which may be sensitive in nature

 - Adhere to privacy and confidentiality legislation